LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 A utility object, `diagrams`, is provided for generating all supported diagrams in one step.
-This object provides an interface common to all diagrams but note that some predicates that generate diagrams only make sense for some types of diagrams.
+This object provides an interface common to all diagrams, but note that some predicates that generate diagrams only make sense for some types of diagrams.
 For best results and fine-grained customization of each diagram, the individual diagram objects should be used with the intended set of options.